Bhaveshkhokhar/AlertSytem/README.md

 This Spring Boot application manages alerts, drivers, vehicles, and transitions in a monitoring system.
 Below is a detailed explanation of each endpoint and repository method with their purpose, response, and complexity.

-here i have tell about the end point and for more detail refer to
+here i have tell about the end point and for more detail refer to moveinsyn_documentation.pdf above

 ---